-The central idea behind deep learning is to learn the feature vectors φ instead of choosing them a priori.
+The central idea behind deep learning is to learn the feature vectors $\phi$ instead of choosing them a priori.

 How do we choose what set of feature vectors to learn from?
-For instance, that you saw in HW 1; we could also pick all possible string kernels.
+For instance, we could pick all polynomials; we could pick all possible Gabor filters that you saw in HW 1; we could also pick all possible string kernels.